 If you’re evaluating Tableau vs. QlikView vs. Microsoft Power BI, read on.
-We highlight the key pros and cons of each and include a comprehensive business intelligence software leaderboard showing how each stacks up across 20 key business and functional requirements.
+We highlight the key pros and cons of each of these vendors.
+Plus, we included a comprehensive business intelligence software leaderboard, showing how each stacks up across 20 key business and functional requirements.

 Tableau Software leads the industry in data visualization software, and in Version 10, the company is investing heavily in advanced data federated, clustering, segmentation and more powerful analytics functions.
 PCMag described the interface as one of the most user-friendly in the self-service BI space, as it allows non-technical users to easily create customized dashboards that provide insight to a broad spectrum of information.
 Tableau can connect to nearly any data repository, ranging from MS Excel to Hadoop clusters.
 The drag-and-drop capabilities of the solution, paired with its extensive data source connections, make Tableau a front-runner in the realm of data visualizations.
 And in the latest release, the company’s commitment to providing a roadmap to enterprises that reflect their urgent analytics requirements is evident in the enhancements to data federation, streamlined interfaces to advanced analytics routines, and improvements to mobile exploration and authoring.

 Tableau Version 10 first introduced in August, 2016 with the latest release (10.1.3) on December 28th, 2016 reflects the requirements of large-scale enterprises who have requested advanced features found on Microsoft Power BI and other enterprise-grade analytics platforms.
 Tableau has added in data federation that scales across their platform, enhanced mobility support including enhancements for responsive mobile app design and development, and streamlined workflows for advanced analytics.